OUR APPROACH

 YES TO POSHAN

-A grass-roots behavioural change program across 5 villages in Krishna district in Andhra Pradesh.
+A grass-roots behavioural change program across 5 villages in NTR district in Andhra Pradesh.

 Interventions include a five-fold behaviour change campaign, surveys, growth monitoring, and capacity building of Anganwadi workers and Poshan Sakhis to promote diet diversity.